 What is Heat?

-Heat is in the form of energy transferred in the form of energy from a hotter body to a colder body.
+Heat is the form of energy transferred in the form of energy from a hotter body to a colder body.
 If two bodies are having different temperatures energy will be transferred in the form of heat until the equilibrium is established between these two bodies’ temperatures.

 Modes of Transfer of Heat